ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

    The revisions of the deleted document will be **restored** from the revisions bin and added to the new document.
-Opening the document's Revisions tab will display the whole audit trail, including the revisions created when the old document was deleted and when the new one was created.
+Opening the document's Revisions tab will display the whole audit trail, including the delete-revision created when the old document was deleted and the revision created when the new document was created.

      ![Restored Revisions](images\revisions_restored.png "Restored Revisions")